The Biodiversity Progress Index

 The data

 In 2019, Nespresso’s AAA Sustainable Quality Program, the Cornell Lab of Ornithology, and the Institute for Computational Sustainability partnered to jointly develop the Biodiversity Progress Index (BPI), with the support of ECOM Sustainable Management Services and the INCAE business school.
-The BPI results from the application of a deep-neural network model to eBird data to quantify avian richness as a proxy for biodiversity.
-We are able to estimate species richness at high-resolution, for an entire country or region, for every month of the year.
+The BPI leverages cutting-edge artificial intelligence technologies for big data jointly developed by the Cornell Lab of Ornithology and the Institute for Computational Sustainability (Davis et al. 2023).
+The BPI brings together high-quality field data from eBird and >100 sets of high-resolution remote sensing data on environmental conditions to quantify biodiversity at high spatial (e.g., 3km) and temporal resolutions (e.g., monthly).

 Why birds?

-The BPI leverages the practice of using birds as indicators of biodiversity and environmental health.
-Birds use a wide range of natural and human-managed environments, and many species respond quickly to changes in their surroundings, making them highly reliable and scalable indicators of environmental health.
-In addition, birdwatching has been shown to be beneficial for human well-being and local economies.
-The hemispherical migrations of birds also helps connect people and actions across national and international borders.
-Because of these factors, birds are now the most well-studied taxonomic group on the planet, providing the information we need to better understand patterns and drivers of global biodiversity loss.
+Birds as indicators of biodiversity: The BPI leverages the utility of using birds as indicators of biodiversity and ecosystem health.
+Birds use a wide range of natural and human-managed environments, and many species respond quickly to changes in their surroundings, making them highly reliable and scalable indicators of ecosystem health.
+Birds are also charismatic and easily observed by farmers, children, and community members, sparking curiosity and engagement in nature.
+Because of these factors, birds are the most well-studied taxonomic group on the planet and provide a cost-effective and reliable approach to understand the status of other species groups with limited data available like insects, amphibians, reptiles, and mammals.